erioluwa66/BusyToddlerMumApi/README.md

     ```
     docker-compose run app npm run db:seed
      ```
-Replace app with the actual service name defined in your docker-compose.yml.
+Replace 'app' with the actual service name defined in your docker-compose.yml.

 3. ensure to change the file path in the docker compose file to the correct relative path for front-end `   context: ../busytoddlermumclient